yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

     - Case 1-2-3*: The relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

 ### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the relationship has a dangling `req` link, the current case should be split into following six cases:
+ - Since the relationship has a dangling `req` link, the current case should be split into following cases:
     - Case 1-2-1-1*: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)` reduces to false.
     - Case 1-2-1-2: There is a corresponding requirement.
       - Case 1-2-1-2-1: The requirement is hostedOn.